Golkar: Suharto and Golkar

-Golkar was declared on 4 February 1970, that it would participate in the 1971 legislative elections.
+Golkar was declared on 4 February 1970, to participate in the 1971 legislative elections.
 Suharto's alignment with Golkar paid dividends when Golkar won 62% of the votes and an overwhelming majority in the People's Representative Council (DPR).
-The members of the DPR also doubled as members of the MPR and thus Suharto was easily re-elected to a second term as president in March 1973.
+The members of the DPR also doubled as members of the MPR, and thus, Suharto was easily re-elected to a second term as president in March 1973.

 The 1971 legislative election was a success for Golkar and Suharto.
 Strengthened by his re-election, Suharto quickly began tightening his grip on Golkar.
 Control was increased in October 1973 with the implementation of a less democratic and more centralized system headed by a chairman.
 In October 1978, after his re-election to a 3rd term, Suharto further consolidated his control of Golkar by being elected chairman of the executive board (Ketua Dewan Pembina), a position whose authority supersedes even the party chairman.
 From this position, Suharto had the supreme power in Golkar while leaving the day-to-day running of Golkar to the chairman.

-Aside from being dominated by Suharto, Golkar was also an organization dominated by the Armed Forces.
-Out of the four people that served as Golkar Chairman during the New Order, three had a military background as officers.
+Aside from being dominated by Suharto, Golkar was also an organization dominated by the National Armed Forces.
+Out of the six people that served as Golkar chairmen during the New Order, five had a military background as officers.
 It was only in the last years of Suharto's rule that Harmoko, a civilian, was elected as Golkar chairman.